 2. The problem with an external link to a video usually means the video is not tracked as part of the SCORM analytics and often the video is not protected.
 The video is loaded in either an external or internal hosting solution, both of which are expensive and often do not have the necessary security to protect the IP.

 It is really difficult to secure your video AND get analytics.

 We have worked so hard to solve both these problems.
 All the assets such as images, PowerPoints, documents are protected inside the SCORM file and then the video sits in our secure AWS server.
 The video cannot be downloaded or the URL obtained and the viewing of the video including all the clicks on resources, moving through slides is recorded to be sent back to your LMS.

-This means you can really ramp up interactive video as a genuine learning experience in any LMS.
+This means you can really ramp up interactive video as a genuine learning experience in any LMS whilst protecting the IP.